AMC Hornet: 1973

-The 1973 model year VAM Hornets were redesigned and incorporated a new front-end design with larger horizontal rectangular side marker lights, semi-square headlight bezels, and a "V"-shaped grille and hood edge.
+The 1973 model year VAM Hornets were redesigned and incorporated a new front-end design with larger horizontal rectangular side marker lights, semi-square headlight bezels, and a V-shaped grille and hood edge.
 The front bumper included AMC's five-mile-per-hour design, but without the recovering shocks; in their place were regular rigid bumper mounts as in previous years.
 The automobile product standards in Mexico were less restrictive than in the U.S.; thus, VAMs mounted the bumpers placed closer to the body than their AMC counterparts.
 The 232 engine was replaced by the AMC 258 CID I6 rated at 170 hp gross with Carter RBS/YF one-barrel carburetor, 266-degree camshaft, and an 8.5:1 compression ratio.
 The three-speed automatic transmission finally became available in sedan models as an option and the rear differential gear ratio changed to 3.31:1 in all units.
-Other features included new door panels, longer and narrower inside door latches, controls for the cigarette lighter, wiper/washer, and lights knobs had rubber knobs, modified taillight lenses, the deletion of the rectangular "RAMBLER" emblem in favor of "American" script on the rear panel, "258" emblems replacing the "232 SIX" rectangular ones and the removal of the bullseye emblems on the C-pillar base.
+Other features included new door panels, longer and narrower inside door latches, the cigarette lighter, wiper/washer, and lights now had soft rubber knobs, modified taillight lenses, the deletion of the rectangular "RAMBLER" emblem in favor of "American" script on the rear panel, "258" emblems replacing the "232 SIX" rectangular ones and the removal of the bullseye emblems on the C-pillar base.